Boost

 Otherwise, the managed segment will be corrupted.

 As mentioned, the managed segment stores the information about named and unique objects in two indexes.
 Depending on the type of those indexes, the index must reallocate some auxiliary structures when new named or unique allocations are made.
-For some indexes, if the user knows how many maned or unique objects is going to create it's possible to preallocate some structures to obtain much better performance (if the index is an ordered vector it can preallocate memory to avoid reallocations, if the index is a hash structure it can preallocate the bucket array...).
+For some indexes, if the user knows how many named or unique objects are going to be created it's possible to preallocate some structures to obtain much better performance.
+(If the index is an ordered vector it can preallocate memory to avoid reallocations.
+If the index is a hash structure it can preallocate the bucket array).

 The following functions reserve memory to make the subsequent allocation